kordless/grub-2.0/README.md

 Grub provides a "computed aperture function" allowing machines and humans to find, extract and explore various image based content, including content found online.

-Machine learning models are used to inspect and extract text or images from page screenshots imaged using a Selinium/Geckodriver setup.
+Machine learning models are used to inspect and extract text or images from page screenshots imaged using a [Selinium](https://selenium-python.readthedocs.io/installation.html) box.
 Imagery data from the "crawl" is placed into an index where it can be searched or related to other content using [Solr's relatedness functions](https://lucene.apache.org/solr/guide/8_7/json-facet-api.html).

 Here is an example where we use Grub's crawler to image [a page about photographing snowflakes](https://mymodernmet.com/nathan-myhrvold-snowflake-images/) and then send that image to OpenCV model to crop and extract larger imagery found on the page (in this case a photo of a snowflake).
 Passing the original article and the image of the snowflake to Google Vision's model returns text which may be added to a document already the index.